meltwater/drone-cache/CONTRIBUTING.md

 *Only concerns maintainers/code owners*

 0. **PLEASE DO NOT INTRODUCE BREAKING CHANGES**
+1. Execute `make README.md`.
+This will update [usage](README.md#usage) section of [README.md](README.md) with latest CLI options
-1. Execute `make release`.
-Increase the version numbers in any examples files and the README.md to the new version that this release would represent.
+2. Increase the version numbers in any examples files and the README.md to the new version that this release would represent.
 The versioning scheme we use is [SemVer](http://semver.org/) for versioning.
 For the versions available, see the [tags on this repository](https://github.com/meltwater/drone-cache/tags).

-2. Ensure [CHANGELOG](CHANGELOG.md) is up-to-date with new version changes.
+3. Ensure [CHANGELOG](CHANGELOG.md) is up-to-date with new version changes.
-3. Update version references.
+4. Update version references.
-4. Create a tag on master.
+5. Create a tag on master.
 Any changes on master will trigger a release with given tag and `latest tag.

     ```console
     $ git tag -am 'vX.X.X'
-    > ...
-    $ make release
     > ...
     $ git push --tags
     > ...